Prostitution in Chile: Child prostitution

 Inducing a minor (below age 18) to have sex in exchange for money or other favours is illegal.
-Punishment ranges from three to 20 years in prison and a 520,000 pesos fine depending on the age of the minor.
+Punishment ranges from three to 20 years in prison and a 520,000 pesos (574 US dollars) fine depending on the age of the minor.
 A police sexual crimes brigade was specifically charged with investigating and prosecuting pedophilia and child pornography cases.

 In 2003, the Government of Chile estimated that there were approximately 3,700 children involved in some form of commercial sexual exploitation; in 1999, UNICEF put the number of child prostitutes much higher, estimating that there were approximately 10,000 children between the ages of 6 and 18 involved in prostitution.

 Arturo Herrera, the director of Chile's PDI investigative police, resigned in 2009 following scandal in which police officers were deeply involved in a child prostitution ring.
 It was alleged that police took payment in the form of sex with drugged girls in return for protection of two brothels in Valparaiso run by Carlos Parra Ruis.